Financial Planning and Financial Aid Programs

 Alumni Legacy Scholarships are available to students whose parent, grandparent, step-parent, or step-grandparent graduated from D&E.

-HSTA Scholarships are available to students that completed the Health Sciences and Technology Academy.
+HSTA Scholarships are available to students who completed the Health Sciences and Technology Academy.
 Students must provide documentation of successful program completion.

 D&E Yellow Ribbon Grants are available to eligible student veterans and dependents to fund their tuition and mandatory fees after the application of Chapter 33 benefits.
 Yellow Ribbon Program eligible students are not eligible for other institutional scholarship programs.